Skip to main content

 villages

 The route covers 60 miles (97km), starting in London's Hyde Park, the traditional starting point for the Run since 1936.
 It then winds through the lanes of Surrey and Sussex before finishing on Madeira Drive, Brighton.
 There are two official paddocks along the route where spectators can view the veteran vehicles at close quarters from behind safety barriers - these are in Hyde Park and Madeira Drive.
 Watching the vehicles on the move is fantastic fun too, as the route passes through some lovely villages.
-The 2024 Route will appear below shortly.
-In the meantime, the 2023 Route gives you a good idea of where to see the vehicles.

-View the 2023 Route Directions to Hyde Park and Madeira Drive
+View the 2025 Route Directions to Hyde Park and Madeira Drive

 When to watch?